ros-navigation/docs.nav2.org/migration/Jazzy.rst

 Below is a list of new BT Nodes added:

 - ``GetPoseFromPath``: An action to get a particular pose from an input path.
+- ``RemoveInCollisionGoals``: An action to remove waypoints that have a cost higher than a threshold.

 New RViz Tool for Costmap Cost Cell Inspection
 **********************************************